Amazon Systems Manager Session Manager

 Through the use of IAM policies, you can control which members of your organization can initiate sessions to managed nodes and which nodes they can access.
 You can also provide temporary access to your managed nodes.
 For example, you might want to give an on-call engineer (or a group of on-call engineers) access to production servers only for the duration of their rotation.

-Session Manager provide you with options for auditing and logging session histories in your Amazon Web Services account through integration with a number of other Amazon Web Services.
-For more information, see Auditing session activity and Enabling and disabling session activity logging.
+Session Manager provide you with options for logging session histories in your Amazon Web Services account through integration with a number of other Amazon Web Services services.
+For more information, see Logging session activity and Enabling and disabling session logging.

 Session Manager provides you with options to configure preferences within sessions.
 These customizable profiles allow you to define preferences such as shell preferences, environment variables, working directories, and running multiple commands when a session is started.

 You can also set up VPC Endpoints for Systems Manager using Amazon PrivateLink to further secure your sessions.
 Amazon PrivateLink limits all network traffic between your managed nodes, Systems Manager, and Amazon EC2 to the Amazon network.
-For more information, see Create VPC endpoints.
+For more information, see Improve the security of EC2 instances by using VPC endpoints for Systems Manager.

 In a session, use a Session-type Amazon Systems Manager (SSM) document to tunnel traffic, such as http or a custom protocol, between a local port on a client machine and a remote port on a managed node.